seanmerron/Retirement-Roadmap/README.md

 -  Meal planning doesn't work for me and usually takes way too much time and I prefer just buying what's on sale and coming up with creative frugal meals from there.
 -  Eat meals using your fresh groceries first and your dried/canned foods later to reduce waste.
 -  Start a neighborhood garden.
+-  Some stores offer free pickup with online orders.
+This will keep you from picking up other items during yourgrocery shopping to stick to your budget and save you time.

 Entertainment
 -  Use fast food coupons.
 They're everywhere.